 One of the things I love to do is cook!
 Over the years I’ve created many of my own recipes or modified others which have become favorites at our house.
 I enjoy baking, too, and have a particular fondness for sourdough breads.
 I had a lot of fun helping to design our small-house sized kitchen, and I find it just perfect for our needs.
-The only thing remaining is to add a tile backsplash, which is soon to come (June 2019).

 There are many variables to everyone’s cooking experiences, in addition to elevation.
 How experienced are you?
 How many trials and errors have led to final success?
 Do you keep at it until you get it right?
 What kind of appliances are you cooking with: gas, electric, induction, convection?
 What is your elevation?
 What is your water like: hard well water, filtered water, community water?
 What is your local humidity like?
 These variables, in addition to your choice of ingredients all make a difference to the outcome.
 All you can really do is keep at it; try and try again until you get the result you want.

 I’ll be including many of my favorite recipes here; some are old favorites and others will be new finds as well as new creations of my own.
 All of the recipes included here will work well at 9,000 feet.
 I know because I’ve done them, and have made adjustments as needed for this altitude.